LtCol Jer Garcia

 Lieutenant Colonel Garcia holds a Bachelor of Arts in Political Science from the University of Hawaii, a Master of Security Studies from the U. S. Army War College, and is a graduate of the U. S. Armed Forces Joint and Combined Warfare School.

-Lieutenant Colonel Garcia’s research at Hoover will focus on current and future national security issues and policy in the Asia-‐Pacific.
+Lieutenant Colonel Garcia’s research at Hoover will focus on national security strategy and policy concerning Artificial Intelligence (AI), and the use of Autonomous Weapon Systems (AWS) in future conflict.